icgc-argo/argo-docs/docs/release-notes/data-releases.md

 An ARGO data release is a curated data set of clinical and molecular data submitted to the ARGO Data Platform.
 Data releases happen approximately four times a year and are cumulative in nature.
 Released data can be browsed using the [File Repository](https://platform.icgc-argo.org/repository) and [downloaded](/docs/data-access/data-download) using a client tool, provided that access to controlled data has been granted.
 To access controlled data, please see the [DACO application process here](/docs/data-access/daco/applying).

+## Data Release 7.0

+**Release Date:** November 06, 2023

+#### New Updates

+ICGC ARGO is excited to announce the first release of **new clinical data** available now for Australian Pancreatic Cancer Genome Initiative [(APGI-AU)](https://www.icgc-argo.org/page/145/apgi-au), Pancreatic Cancer [(PACA-CA)](https://www.icgc-argo.org/page/96/panchope), and Papillary Thyroid Cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp).
+APGI-AU was a member of the original ICGC-25K data portal as PACA-AU.

+This release includes:

+- APGI-AU: New clinical data has been added for 84 donors
+- PACA-CA: New clinical data has been added for 38 donors
+- PTC-SA: New clinical data has been added for 239 donors

 ## Data Release 6.0

 **Release Date:** April 05, 2023

 #### New Updates

-ICGC ARGO is excited to announce the first release of a **new** RNA-Seq analysis workflow: [RNA Seq Alignment](/docs/analysis-workflows/rna-alignment), available now for transcriptome sequencing data from Australian Pancreatic Cancer Initiative (APGI-AU).
+ICGC ARGO is excited to announce the first release of a **new** RNA-Seq analysis workflow: [RNA Seq Alignment](/docs/analysis-workflows/rna-alignment), available now for transcriptome sequencing data from Australian Pancreatic Cancer Genome Initiative (APGI-AU).
 APGI-AU was a member of the original ICGC-25K data portal as PACA-AU.
 While clinical data is being actively submitted by the program, a selection of its RNA-Seq data has been reprocessed against the latest GRCh38 Human Reference Genome using the ARGO RNA Seq Alignment Workflow.

 This release includes: